Nob Hill 3

 No analysis available

-I looked for explicit language like deeded parking, owned stall, or parking included in deed.
-The listings only reference assigned stalls, guest stalls, and parking near the unit, which supports assigned parking but not deeded parking.
+I looked for explicit deeded or owned parking language, such as deeded stall or parking included in the deed.
+The listings consistently use assigned/open parking wording instead, which does not support deeded parking.

 No analysis available